CDPHE/nanopore-preprocessing-assembly/README.md

 # nanopore-preprocessing-assembly

-preprocessing and assembly workflows for nanopore data
+## preprocessing and assembly workflows for nanopore data

+### NanoporeGuppyAssembly.wdl

 The NanoporeGuppyAssembly.wdl workflow was developed for the preprocessing and assembly of Oxford Nanopore sequencing of SARS-CoV-2 ro be run on the GCP Terra platform.
 It takes basecalled fastq files as input (e.g. from MinKNOW).